arrow-kt/arrow/arrow-site/doc/docs/arrow-core/datatypes/try/README.md

 lotteryTry
 ```

-By using `getOrDefault` we can give a default value to return, when the computation fails, similar to what we can also do with `Option` when there is no value:
+By using `getOrDefault`, we can give a default value to return when the computation fails, similar to what we can also do with `Option` when there is no value:

 ```kotlin:ank
 lotteryTry.getOrDefault { emptyList() }